phalcon-orphanage/docs/en/reference/models.rst

 Skipping Columns
 ----------------
-To tell to Phalcon\\Mvc\\Model that always omits some fields in the creation and/or update of records in order to delegate the database system the assignation of the values by a trigger or a default:
+To tell Phalcon\\Mvc\\Model that always omits some fields in the creation and/or update of records in order to delegate the database system the assignation of the values by a trigger or a default:

 .. code-block:: php